random-ru/vault-node/README.md

 admin.get() // Promise<Admin>

-// only with Full access
+// only with the full access
 admin.set(admin) // Promise<void>
 ```